 This is exciting news for the reentry community in Juneau!
 To connect with JAMHI Health and Wellness, Inc. services, call (907) 463-3303.

 Having a reentry plan is vitally important!

-A reentry plan should be a part of every reentrant’s return to the community after incarceration.
+People returning to the community after incarceration can benefit greatly from a reentry plan.
 The adage, “if you aim at nothing, you’ll hit it every time” (Zig Ziglar) is valid concerning reentry success.

-Connecting to behavioral health resources can be a critical piece of an individual’s reentry plan.
+Connecting to behavioral health resources (mental health and addiction treatment) can be a critical piece of an individual’s successful reentry plan.
 Finding the right treatment or service intended to reach a reentry goal is sometimes a challenge.

-Click here to go to the Provider Director page.
+Click here to go to the Behavioral Health Provider Page Directory page.

 Overcoming addiction and want to minimizing jail time?